Basic Rules

 Using Resonance

-Resonance is not a reward or a punishment.
-As a player's Resonance rises, it tells you that tension is building and that the situation is nearing a threshold.
-You may assign Resonance to players who attract strange attention, behave recklessly, or do something that bends the shape of the world.
-Resonance does not exist to constrain players β it exists to tell you when the story is ready to change shape.
-Equally, when players find a way to release some of that pressure, you may decide to remove Resonance from them.
+As a player's echo total rises, it tells you that tension is building and that the situation is nearing a threshold.
+You may assign echo to players who attract strange attention, behave recklessly, or do something that bends the shape of the world.
+Resonance does not exist to constrain players; it exists to tell you when the story is ready to change shape.
+Equally, when players find a way to release some of that pressure, you may decide to remove echo from them.

 Fairness and Authority